telefonicaid/thinking-cities/docs/quickguide.md

 ![](media/image04.png)

-On the FIWARE Orion datasource configuration introduce there your credentials and your device type and ID as retrieved on Step 3 from the Thinking Things Cloud API.
+On the FIWARE Orion datasource configuration introduce there your credentials and your device type and ID as retrieved on Step 3 from the Cloud API.